Dingalibala99/git-basic-exercises/README.md

 i enjoy coding.
 with my friends.
-and we always have fun.
+especiallly if we have snacks around. because they keep us engaged. and we play a lot of game together.